EKcellent/EKcellent/README.md

 - Concentration in Artificial Intelligence and Machine Learning
 - Minor in Finance

+Note: Many repositories are private to preserve the integrity of course assignments and research projects.
+Please reach out for viewing access!

 ---
 #### :woman_technologist: Work Experience
 - Summer & Fall 2022 - Full Stack Developer at Duke University